isac322/docker_image_deluged/README.md

 ## Command

-Default Entrypoint of image is `deluged` and no default for command.
+Default entrypoint of image is `deluged` and `--do-not-daemonize --port 58846 --ui-interface 0.0.0.0 --interface 0.0.0.0` for default command.

 ## How to run

 `docker run -p 58846:58846 -ti isac322/deluged` will launch deluge daemon.
-You can append ` -d` to prevent daemonize.